Thermodynamic Geometric Constraint on the Spectrum of Markov Rate Matrices

 \textit{Acknowledgments} G.-H. X. thanks Keiji Saito for fruitful discussions on the numerical range and correlation functions.
 S. I. and A. K. thank Naruo Ohga for fruitful discussions on Uhl and Seifert's conjecture.
 We acknowledge the support of JST ERATO Grant Number JPMJER2302, Japan.
 S.I. is supported by JSPS KAKENHI Grants No.~22H01141, No.~23H00467, and No.~24H00834, JST ERATO Grant No.~JPMJER2302, and UTEC-UTokyo FSI Research Grant Program.
-J.-C. D. is partly supported by the Research Project "TheCirco" of the F.R.S.-FNRS (Belgium), by the Project "SIDDARTA" of the ARC (French Community of Belgium) and by a FY2025 JSPS Fellowship (Japan).
+J.-C. D. acknowledges funding from the Project INTER/FNRS/20/15074473 `The Circo' on Thermodynamics of Circuits for Computation, funded by the F.R.S.-FNRS (Belgium) and FNR (Luxembourg), and from the SIDDARTA Concerted Research Action (ARC) of the F\'{e}d\'{e}ration Wallonie-Bruxelles (Belgium).
+J.-C. D. is also a FY2025 JSPS fellow and Invited Professor at Department of Physics, Kyoto University (Japan).
 A.K. is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 101068029 and by the John Templeton Foundation (grant 62828).